sourceit/Recurrency.net/readme.txt

 WHAT IS RECURRENCY.NET
 Recurrency.net is a recurring date library for .net.

-E.g.  You can create calcualte
+E.g.  You cna use r.n to calcuate the 1st Wednesday in every month till 2020.

 TEXT REPRESENTATION OF RECURRENCY